 Unlike cats that often are quite happy doing their own thing, dogs are typically more social animals, wanting to hang with their people.
 Whether you're reading, watching Netflix or working on the computer, your pooch will likely be at your side or curled up at your feet, reveling in your company.
-A 2011 study found that dog owners were less lonely, less depressed, were happier and had higher self-esteem than those without dogs.
+A study published in the Journal of Personality and Social Psychology found that dog owners were less lonely, less depressed, were happier and had higher self-esteem than those without dogs.

 It's good for your health

 There are all sorts of studies that show links between dog ownership and health benefits from lowering the risk of heart disease to living longer lives.
 Other studies show that dogs help relieve stress, and children born into a home with a dog have a reduced risk of developing asthma and allergies.

 You won't need to set your alarm

 A dog's body clock knows when Mother Nature and breakfast are calling.
 If you don't rouse yourself out of bed at the right time, you may feel a friendly paw on your chest or hear worried panting in your ear.
 You may never oversleep again.

 It's hard to be a hermit when you know your pup needs to go on walks and socialize with other dogs.
 You might set up doggy playdates or go to the dog park or head to the pet store where you can let your pal pick out some toys or treats.
 You might even make a few new human friends in the process.

 Although we love watching cat videos, in real life, dogs are the ones that truly make us chuckle.
 Whether they're zooming around the yard or failing to catch a tennis ball, dogs inspire us to let loose.
 Several studies have even looked at what exactly makes us laugh and why we laugh at dogs more than cats.
 (As long as they know we're laughing with them, of course, not at them.)

 You won't have an excuse to stay inside